cs1302uga/cs1302-ce17/README.md

 1. Call `printlnMatches` by passing in array `myStrings` along with your newly created `Predicate<String>` variable.
    You will know if everything is working correctly if the method only prints strings containing the letter `"a"`.

-1. Create additional `String` arrays to further test your implementation.
+1. Create two additional `String` arrays to further test your implementation.
 Make sure to provide sufficient output so that it will be easy to convince your TA or instructor that everything is working properly.

 1. Stage and commit all changes.